taskcluster/taskgraph/docs/tutorials/connecting-taskcluster.rst

                image:
                    mozillareleases/taskgraph:decision-cf4b4b4baff57d84c1f9ec8fcd70c9839b70a7d66e6430a6c41ffe67252faa19@sha256:425e07f6813804483bc5a7258288a7684d182617ceeaa0176901ccc7702dfe28

-      You should use the `latest versions of the images`_.
+      You should use the `latest version of the image`_.
 Note that both the image id and sha256 are required (separated by ``@``).

    b.
 Enable the `taskclusterProxy`_ feature.